 - Check on the assigned Tech.

-– Look at where the tech is in their Ready to Resolve widget and see if this is the next ticket or not.
+– Look at where the tech is in their Ready to Engage widget and see if this is the next ticket or not.

 – See if the tech is working his dashboard onsite, or if he’s not in his workspace.